-And as you may have already guessed, hypothyroidism happens when the body is pressing the gas pedal, but the thyroid hormone you need is not being created in the amounts required by the body for normal energy production.
+TSH can essentially be thought of as the body's way of pressing the gas pedal.
+It asks the thyroid gland to “go faster” with producing thyroid hormone.
+Hypothyroidism happens when the body is pressing the gas pedal.
+The thyroid hormone you need is not being created in the amounts required by the body for normal energy production.

 Thyroid hormone is an energy-producing hormone because it signals the mitochondria within our cells to produce energy.
-Mitochondria are small capsules within body cells which responsible for the all-important job of producing energy molecules that can be used by cells and muscles.
+Mitochondria are small capsules within body cells.
+They are responsible for the all-important job of producing energy molecules that can be used by cells and muscles.

-When you have hypothyroidism, even simple tasks can cause fatigue, such as grocery shopping or walking the dog, because muscle cells are not able to produce enough energy to sustain even moderate activity.
+Simple tasks can cause fatigue with hypothyroidism, including grocery shopping or walking the dog.
+This is because muscle cells are not able to produce enough energy to sustain even moderate activity.

 However, these consequences can be combatted through careful treatment of hypothyroidism.